This post may contain affiliate links. Please read our disclosure policy.

 The lemon ginger tea benefits can be enhanced by the addition of honey, which is known for its antibacterial and soothing properties.
 Ginger is excellent for digestion and reducing inflammation, while honey helps coat and calm an irritated throat.
 Together, ginger and honey tea can help alleviate symptoms of colds and flu, improve digestion, and provide a natural energy boost.

-- Elderberry syrup: can be taken daily, and taken multiple times a day when experiencing cold or flu symptoms.
-And when you can make a medicinal syrup into popsicles for sore throats, I’m 100% here for it.
+- Elderberry Syrup: can be taken daily, and taken multiple times a day when experiencing cold or flu symptoms.
+And when you can make a medicinal syrup into popsicles for sore throats, I’m 100% in.

-- Rawkstar fire cider: while this tonic is not for the faint of heart, it does wonders in limiting the life of a cold or the flu, and helps to strengthen the immune system along the way.
+- Homemade Fire Cider: while this tonic is not for the faint of heart, it does wonders in limiting the life of a cold or the flu, and helps to strengthen the immune system along the way.
 This is one home remedy that’ll scare the cough right out of ya!

 Ginger Lemon Honey Tea